Sai-sys-cmd/Dark-Operating-System/README.md

-# DarkOS - Building an OS on My Own
+# DarkOS - Building an OS from Scratch

 DarkOS is a simple 64-bit operating system that I built from scratch.
 This project was an intensive study into low-level programming, covering everything from bootloading to kernel development.